 2. Be Helpful, Not Transactional

-So now you’ve filled your own cup, and you’re ready to save the world, huh?
+So you’ve filled up your own cup, and you’re ready to save the world, huh?
 Good for you (protip: you can read that statement sarcastically or not, and either way, I meant it).
 When you commit to treating the world better, the world treats you better right back.
 That’s all there is to it.
 When you make an effort to make things easier for people, good things gravitate toward you.

 3. Time Is a Friend, Not an Enemy

 I’m pretty sure that we’ve been celebrating birthdays entirely wrong.
 The focus of an adult birthday celebration always seems to be poking fun at the person’s age.
-I mean, who doesn’t love a bit of light existential teasing about being closer to death?
-But here’s my question:

 Why is the focus never on the new experiences lived, wisdom gained, or new life lessons learned as we add each ring to our tree?